Robert Heisner

+Robert Franklin Heisner (August 29, 1946 – March 7, 2024) was an American minister and martial artist who established a martial arts ministry.
+He achieved black belts in multiple disciplines and created a style of martial art which he named Bushido Kai.

+Heisner was born in Niagara Falls, New York, where he spent most of his life.
+He served in Hokkaido, Japan during the Vietnam War.
+He worked in security before going into the ministry full time and also managed martial arts schools and taught at Niagara County Community College.

 Early life and education

 Robert Heisner was born in Niagara Falls, NY, to Franklin and Arlene Heisner.
 His father was a World War II veteran of the Army.
 In 1940, Franklin and Arlene moved to Niagara Falls, NY from Hazleton, PA, where Robert and his younger brother, Barry, were born.

-As a student, Heisner was a competitive athlete, participating in baseball and weightlifting.
+As a student, Heisner participated in baseball and weightlifting.
 At the age of 15, he developed a keen interest in martial arts.
-He valued the discipline and rigorous training involved, believing it would help him lead a successful life by fostering character development, improving his physical fitness, and providing practical self-defense skills.

-Heisner graduated from Niagara Falls High School in June of 1964.From a young age, he chose to embrace the teachings of Christianity and actively shared his faith with others.
-He later integrated this belief into founding the Warriors of the Sword evangelistic demonstration team and in developing the Bushido Kai martial arts system.
+Heisner graduated from Niagara Falls High School in June of 1964.

 He studied the Bible and ministry at Elim Bible Institute and College and held ordination credentials with Elim Fellowship.
 At the age of eighteen, Heisner enlisted in the military and was stationed in Hokkaido, Japan, during the Vietnam War, where he further developed his interest in martial arts.